 We seek to support our congregation from cradle to grave.
 Those who choose to come to St Nicholas' Church to be married are welcomed warmly.
 Couples usually either live in the parish or have a family connection with the parish.
 Regardless of whether they have been regular church attendees or not, they are always treated as family members.
 We also have an active Baptism ministry in Burton.
-We view baptism as an evangelistic opportunity.
-We realise that for some it may be the only time they have the opportunity to hear the gospel.
+We view baptism as an evangelistic opportunity because we realise that for some it may be the only time they have the opportunity to hear the gospel.
 For many years St Nicholas' Church ran a mother and toddler group which ceased only recently due to a lack of resources.
 It is something that we would very much like to reinstate.
 Recognising the pressure that some parents are often under in today's society we have a support group for the mothers which meets once a month of an evening in a local cafe.
-We have been made aware by Chester Diocese for some years that the incumbency is unlikely to continue as a full-time post.
-This situation has arisen as a result of the benefice not being able to meet the parish share requested by the diocese to enable a full-time priest to be appointed.
-Consequently, in conjunction with our previous vicar we have already developed and implemented a practical and working support system to ensure that a new part-time incumbent will not be overburdened and that he or she will enjoy genuine off-duty time.
-In addition, thanks to a recent financial pledge, we are fully confident of raising the funds necessary to engage a youth and families worker.
+We have plans for the future, supported by the PCC and other church members, which we hope to implement.
+The parish of St Nicholas has a relatively small catchment area.
+Consequently, with a small albeit supportive population we have to manage our finances wisely.
+To this end, whilst we have maintained contributions to the Diocese and to our outward giving programme, we feel it appropriate to seek a part-time incumbent in order to offer our parish greater financial flexibility.
+In addition, thanks to a recent financial pledge, we are fully confident of raising the funds to engage a youth and families worker.
 Amongst other activities it will enable us to restart the toddler group and provide a resource that will work with the toddler group and the village school.
-This will help to ensure that the resource we provide to young children and families is ongoing and consistent and capable of being shared with other local parishes.
+This will help to ensure that the resource we provide to young children and families is ongoing and consistent.
 So Much More Than a Just a Church Building